-to play a significant role in future storm surge losses, a receding shoreline should be accompanied by a gradual displacement of the exposed properties inland or mitigated by improved coastal defenses.
+given that this is unrelated to the physical properties of hurricanes.
+Even though sea level rise is likely to play a significant role in future storm surge losses, a receding shoreline should be accompanied by a gradual displacement of the exposed properties inland or mitigated by improved coastal defenses.
 A sensible assessment of the sea level rise contribution to storm surge losses thus also would need to account for possible exposure mitigation measures in coastal regions.

 Despite these uncertainties, our results provide a solid foundation for assessing the impact of global warming on the US insurance industry in a wider context.
 According to the IPCC Sixth Assessment Report [Arias et al., 2021], a 2-degree warming might materialize between 2041-2060 under the (likely) SSP2-4.5 scenario, while a 4-degree warming might materialize between 2081-2100 under the (unlikely) SSP3-7.0 or (highly unlikely) SSP5-8.5 scenarios.
-If we consider the more likely SSP2-4.5 scenario, it follows from our results that climate change might drive an AAL increase in the range of 0.2% - 0.5% per annum.
-Albeit relevant in itself, such an increase is relatively small compared to other insurance loss drivers, such as economic inflation, social inflation, and exposure growth.
+If we consider the more likely SSP2-4.5 scenario, it follows from our results that climate change might drive an AAL increase smaller than 1% per annum.
+Such an increase is relatively small compared to other insurance loss drivers, such as economic inflation, social inflation, and exposure growth.
 For comparison, the compound loss loading factor from all these man-made drivers in the United States exceeded 10% in the single year 2022 [Briggs et al., 2022].